Police investigating after weekend robbery at LSU

 BATON ROUGE - LSU police are investigating a Sunday night robbery on that was reported on campus.

 According to an LSU spokesperson, the call came in before 10 p.m.
-LSU Checkpoint tweeted out to students to stay alert in use caution in the area.
+The university advised students to stay alert and use caution in the area.

-??
-LSU EOC Alert: Reported simple robbery on Forestry Ln.
-Use caution in the area.
-LSUPD is on scene. ?? pic.twitter.com/g8fIsdQv7N— LSU Checkpoint (@LSUCheckpoint) April 29, 2019

 Authorities say a student was walking down Forestry Lane when they were approached from behind and robbed.